 At the time, the only free texting application was BlackBerry’s BBM, which was solely accessible to users that owned a BlackBerry device.
 User growth started to snowball when Koum released an upgraded version of WhatsApp that included a messaging interface (i.e. chats).
 Over 250,000 users downloaded the app within a matter of days.

 A few months later, Acton was able to convince 5 of his former colleagues at Yahoo to invest $250,000 in the startup’s first-ever seed funding round.
-The funding round furthermore granted him co-founder status and a significant stake in the company.
+The funding round, furthermore, granted him co-founder status and a significant stake in the company.

-The team would share a warehouse with Evernote (who’d later take over the whole building and essentially kick them out).
+The team would share a warehouse with Evernote (who’d later take over the whole building and essentially kicked them out).
 They would wear blankets to keep them warm and used the cheapest Ikea furniture for work.

-What became more abstruse was that the team find it necessary to put up an office sign.
+What became more abstruse was that the team found it necessary to put up an office sign.
 Instead, they’d tell job candidates to get to the Evernote building, walk around the back, find the unmarked door, and simply knock.

 A bigger problem became the startup’s largest cost pool: SMS verifications.
 SMS brokers like Click-A-Tell would send the messages on WhatsApp’s behalf and charge them anywhere between $0.02 to $1 depending on location.